Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 We have one more issue to take care of, the validation checks on values input into the dblNewValue Parameter in the Let Property Procedures of dblLength() and dblWidth(), to ensure that valid values are assigned to Object Properties p_Length and p_Width

-Negative or Zero Values entered are considered invalid and we have to take precautions to see that the correct value is entered by the User.
+Negative or Zero Values entered are considered invalid and we have to take precautions to see that the correct values are received in the Object Properties before attempts are made for calculations.

 Performing Validation Checks.